Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Surrogacy Law

-Surrogacy is legal in the UK, but there are a number of key laws that you should be aware of.
+Surrogacy is legal in the UK, but there are several key laws that you should be aware of.
 Surrogacy law in the UK is governed by the Surrogacy Arrangements Act 1985, with a few amendments made by the Human Fertilisation and Embryology Act 2008.

 • The person who gives birth to the child (the surrogate) will be the legal parent of the child, whether there is a biological link or not.
 If the surrogate is married or in a civil partnership, their partner will be the other legal parent provided they have consented.

-• Surrogacy Arrangements may be entered into in order to record how the intended parents and surrogate want the arrangement to work.
+• Surrogacy Arrangements may be entered into to record how the intended parents and surrogate want the arrangement to work.
 However, these arrangements are not legally enforceable in the UK.

 • Surrogates in the UK cannot be paid, except to meet their reasonable expenses.

-• Surrogates cannot advertise their services to become a surrogate and, similarly, intended parents cannot advertise in order to find a surrogate.
+• Surrogates cannot advertise their services to become a surrogate and, similarly, intended parents cannot advertise to find a surrogate.

-• Third parties cannot arrange to find you a surrogate in order to make a profit.
-Therefore, many intended parents will use non-profit organisations to assist them with surrogacy arrangement.
+• Third parties cannot arrange to find you a surrogate to make a profit.
+Therefore, many intended parents will use non-profit organisations to assist them with surrogacy arrangements.

 • For the intended parents to become the legal parents of the child, they need to apply for a Parental Order or Adoption.

-• Parental Orders are only an option if one of the intended parents is genetically related to the child, and a number of other requirements are met.
+• Parental Orders are only an option if one of the intended parents is genetically related to the child, and several other requirements are met.

-• If neither of the couple are genetically related, adoption is the only way to become legal parents.
+• If neither of the couples is genetically related, adoption is the only way to become legal parents.

 Potential Changes to the Law